 As a teenager another lesson from Dad was how to ‘soap down’ the old equipment that he had traded for so that he could ‘shoot a coat of paint’ on it – to sell.
 Dad did good with that kind of stuff too.
 For me, picking up this ugly duckling was a ‘no-brainier.’
 We aired the tires and pulled it home; followed by a drenching and soaking with a ‘box of tide;’ – a quick coat of the only paint around (deck gray) sealed the deal.

-Over the years the little trailer supported my directions through numerous trips to Delaware, Florida, Colorado, and further.
+Over the years our little trailer supported my nomadic directions through numerous trips to Delaware, Florida, Colorado, and further.
 It moved kids to college, went to races (Sebring, Daytona, Charlotte), hauled stuff to flea markets, and moved smelly ‘man-stuff’ to/from coastal fishing and paddlin trips.
 Unused, it waited diligently through time and weather in a dry corner of our barn.

 Having a ‘sharpie’ pen was another ‘habit’ which began on the Mississippi trip and carried over to the little Chuck-wagon. – gray is a great color to scribble on.

 Anyone was welcome to write, or scribble their names on the chuck-wagon (even sharpie pens fade with time).
 This simple freedom has been a fun thing for all; especially the grandkids – the images and notes are a good ‘memory-jog’ for now grandparents.

 Inside the back door held notes of places past and a few names of those passed.

 After retirement, the little trailer was the perfect paddle companion.
 The extra space continued to reduce the clutter in my truck – with the added plus that if I found ‘stuff’ along the way; I could haul it home…….